pupilfirst/pupilfirst/docs/users/students.md

 ### Editing a team

-To edit a team's details, click on the edit on the respective team from teams index page.
-You'll see all of the fields you entered in the creation form.
+To edit a team's details, click on the edit on the respective team from the teams index page.
+You'll see all the fields you entered in the creation form.
 You can add or remove students from the team.

 ### Actions on a team